SalCrafter/SalCrafter/README.md

 - 👋 Hi, I’m @SalCrafter
 - 👀 I’m interested in web developing.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I'm looking to collaborate on MCStacker.
 - 📫 You can reach me on: silas@moehler.net
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like ant-eaters.
+- 💬 Languages I speak: German and English.